Jasuv/CSC-317-group-project-2/README.md

 # CS317 Final Project - Ecommerce Store
 ## This website CodeQuad allows you to purchase online services such as a mobile app or logo design.
-## The website has a fully functional front and back end with the ability to create an account, add to a cart, and checkout.
+## The website has a fully functional front and back end with the ability to create an account, add to cart, checkout, and check order history.